Last reviewed 1 March 2021

 What is self-isolation?

-People who have symptoms of infection and live alone should self-isolate by staying at home and not leaving their house for 10 days from when the symptoms started.
+those who have symptoms of infection and live alone should self-isolate by staying at home and not leaving their house for 10 days from when the symptoms started — they should arrange for a test to confirm that they have Covid-19

 Those who are symptomatic are advised to: